 Amy held a box that Enya could smell.
 It contained a roast beef and swiss cheese sandwich, corn chips and an eclair.
 It was Enya's favorite, bought in the museum gift shop.
-How she wanted to reach for the box but realized that would be impolite.
 She didn't get such a treat except when Amy met her.
-Plus she was starving.
+She was starving.
 Today had been unlucky, as far as people's leftovers and dumpster diving went.
 Hope had scored with a can of Fancy Feast cat food though.
 The cat was a natural thief, sniffing about until she found something interesting then trying to get at it.

 The two women made a strange pair.
 Amy Trechant was thirty, dressed in vintage scarlet Halston.
 It was a wool sleeveless lined dress with a matching coat, simple and elegant, worn with pearls.
 Her hair was shoulder length, dark blonde with shimmering golden highlights.
 Her bangs almost covered her lovely sapphire eyes.
 Men usually turned their heads to look, which upset Joe, her overbearing husband.

 Enya Mayne was sixty-two with unkempt gray hair, watery blue eyes with yellow sclera, a wandering scarred highway traveled across her forehead and eyes.
 She had been a beautiful woman at one time.
 A war had been waged on her body and face.
 It had left scars from open wounds that hadn't been stitched, broken ribs and other fractures that hadn't been treated properly.
 Her soul was damaged but she still believed love could heal any pain that evil could unleash.

 Their meeting was a standing date, The one place Amy could go for three hours once a week was to the Metropolitan Museum of Art in New York and Enya would met her in an alley behind it.
 They had to watch the time.
 Joe Trechant must never catch Amy talking to someone that he didn't approve of.